ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-and left it.
-Salzner was born and reared here.
-He had been married about two years
 last July, when his wife was found at
 her home with her skull fractured.
 A
 bloody axe was found under the bed.